Power Battle Watch Car: Mac

 Mac is the father of Jino and Ari, uncle of Maria and Maru, husband of May and genius mechanic of watch cars.
 He makes and fixes watch cars and makes parts for them.
 He is smart, sweet, loving, romantic, kind of stupid sometimes, and a good father/husband/uncle.
 He watches over the kids and takes care of their watch cars.

 Maria

 Maria is Maru's annoying and rude little sister.
 She clashes with Ari.

 Schmidt

 Schmidt is the smarter, sarcastic, stronger, and nicer of the two closest followers and friends of Kai.
 He is shown to be quite loyal, cunning and sneaky, as during the race in, Race down to Ari's heart, he attacks when no one is looking.
 His watch car is Tigard.
 His watch car is a tank.
 His is 14 years old.
 He is shown to be quite loyal to Kai as he also stayed loyal to Kai when he turned evil.
-He even aided Kai in his quest to take out Jino and Bluewill.
 He is one of the twelve masters of the watch car battle league.